 Create a roadmap based on goals.

 What does success look like for your business?
 Medium-term, it could be to increase employee engagement scores or trim design delivery times.
 Long term, a goal could be increasing employee retention rates.

 Once you establish a goal, how might you get there?
 Start by listing all of the ways you might improve your team’s remote work experience.
 Don’t hesitate to get your team involved in the brainstorming and host a mini-workshop with a “How Might We?” exercise.
-When your team sees you’re actively including them and working to make their work better, you’ll see engagement increase.
+When your team sees you’re actively working to make their work life better, you’ll see engagement increase.

 Once you’ve finished and recorded workshop outcomes, list out example initiatives and fill in ideas from your workshop and team interviews.
-Rate the idea by level of effort, time to execute, cost, technical considerations, etc. Sound familiar to product development?
+Rate the ideas by level of effort, time to execute, cost, technical considerations, etc. Sound familiar to product development?

 Example goal: have less meetings, but make them matter.